 While the steps listed above seem simple, it can be challenging for an organization to both implement and manage the PPM lifecycle.
 To begin your PPM journey, you’ll need to ask the right questions and arm yourself with the right tools.

 Though the association between organizational strategy and projects is most often considered at the start of the portfolio planning process, it can’t be just a one-time consideration.
 It must undergo a continuous process of evaluation and scrutiny.

 Regardless of when that relationship is front-of-mind, asking the right questions will help you to steer each decision in the right direction:

-- Is this the appropriate time to go ahead with the project?
+- Is this the most strategic time to begin this project?

-- What value does it add to the organization?
+- How will the project bring value to the organization?

 - Is the push for the project internal (org-driven) or external (customer-driven)?

 - How does the project rank in the priority list?
 Is it urgent or just a nice-to-have?